Bribie Island emergency works

 In response to the findings and recommendations of the Review, on 26 June 2025, the Queensland Government announced funding for the rapid deployment of immediate and urgent works to remediate erosion impacts caused by the Breakthroughs and undertaking resilience works to reinstate features to mitigate against further degradation.

-Re-opening the Caloundra Bar at Happy Valley is not included in the immediate emergency works scope program.
+Re-opening the Caloundra Bar at Happy Valley is not included in the emergency works scope program.

-To improve water circulation, water quality and navigational access for mariners at the northern end of Pumicestone Passage nearest Caloundra, channel deepening works will be undertaken near the tidal entrance at Breakthrough #1.
+To improve water circulation, water quality and navigational access for mariners at the northern end of Pumicestone Passage nearest Caloundra, channel deepening works have been undertaken near the tidal entrance at Breakthrough #1.

 For more information